forthright/vile/README.md

 ### Filtering

 Plugins are expected to support both the `ignore` and `allow` lists.
-There are some helper methods to abstract away the onerous work:
+There are some helper methods to abstract away the onerous work.

-`vile.filter` is great for using with `vile.promise_each`, or in general.
+For example: `vile.filter` is great for using with `vile.promise_each`, or in general.

 ```javascript
 let vile = require("vile")